JuliaDiff/HyperDualNumbers.jl/README.md

 [The Development of Hyper-Dual Numbers for Exact Second Derivative Calculations](https://adl.stanford.edu/hyperdual/Fike_AIAA-2011-886.pdf)

-The initial Julia versions (up to v3.0.1) were derived/written by Rob J Goedman (goedman@icloud.com).
+Up to v3.0.1 the Julia versions have been derived/written by Rob J Goedman (goedman@icloud.com).

-HyperDualNumbers.jl v4.0.0 has been completely redone by Benoit Pasquier and follows the structure of the [JuliaDiff/DualNumbers](https://github.com/JuliaDiff/DualNumbers.jl) package.]
+HyperDualNumbers.jl v4.0.0 has been completely redone by Benoit Pasquier and follows the structure of the [JuliaDiff/DualNumbers](https://github.com/JuliaDiff/DualNumbers.jl) package.

 For a quick into, see [STEPBYSTEP.md](https://github.com/JuliaDiff/HyperDualNumbers.jl/blob/master/STEPBYSTEP.md)